mrminerco/mrminer/README.md

 # Mining OS
-Mr.Miner is a linux based operating system that mines Gpu-Mineable coins.
+Mr.Miner is a [Linux Mining OS](https://mrminer.co) that mines Gpu-Mineable coins.
 The OS contains all mining tools that you need.
 The rig that works with the Mining OS always syncs with Mr.Miner Dashboard.

 # Dashboard